Cathedral of Petrópolis: Imperial Mausoleum

 The church houses the Imperial Mausoleum, which is a small chapel situated to the right of the churchyard of the cathedral.
-The main tombs were carved in Carrara marble circa 1925 by French sculptor Jean Magrou, author of the gisants, and by Brazilian Hildegardo Leão Veloso, author of the reliefs on the sides.
-The other tombs were carved by Brazilian Humberto Cozzo.
+The main tombs were carved in Carrara marble circa 1925 by French sculptor Jean Magrou, author of the gisants, and by Brazilian sculptor Hildegardo Leão Veloso, author of the reliefs on the sides.
+The other tombs were carved by Brazilian sculptor Humberto Cozzo.
 The windows of the chapel have colorful stained glass windows with poems written by Pedro II during his exile, in which the Emperor reveals his longing for his native country.
-The altar of the chapel, carved in marble and with a granite cross from Tijuca, contains relics of the saints Saint Magnus, Saint Aurelia and Saint Tecla, brought from Rome.
+The altar of the chapel, carved in marble and with a granite cross from Tijuca, contains relics of the saints Magnus, Aurelia, and Tecla, brought from Rome.

 Among the members of the Brazilian Imperial Family buried in the Imperial Mausoleum since its inauguration in 1939 are: